Skip to main content

 Here we can see we are using 6.2 MegaBytes of disk per day using the Storage Status tool

-Retention Period Hub
+Retention Period on the Hub

 Hub Config File

-The Oper/Ref/Archive areas store 32 days each for a total of 96 days.
+For a total of 96 days.

 <SlicePolicy>